Generalized Statistics on Lattices: Computation of Generalized Statistics

 with $g\in G$.
 This form of the invariant immediately implies that the nontrivial invariant $Z_3(g)=e^{i\Theta}$ becomes an obstruction to having

-implying that the symmetry operator on an interval must violate the original group fusion rule.
-Note that an onsite symmetry satisfies $U(g)_{01}^{|g|} = 1,$ since the onsite operators support at an interval again follows the $G$ fusion rule.
-This immediately leads to a physical consequence that the operator $U(g)$ with the nontrivial invariant $\Theta$ cannot be realized by an onsite symmetry on the lattice.
-Physically, the invariant tells that the fusion of the operator $U(g)_{01}^{|g|}$ gives an electric charge of $G$ symmetry localized at the end of the interval, which is a nontrivial point operator at the boundary.
+which means that the symmetry operator on an interval must violate the original group fusion rule.
+Note that an onsite symmetry satisfies $U(g)_{01}^{|g|} = 1$, since onsite operators supported on an interval again follow the $G$ fusion rule.
+This immediately leads to the physical consequence that the operator $U(g)$ with the nontrivial invariant $\Theta$ cannot be realized by an onsite symmetry on the lattice.
+Physically, the invariant indicates that the fusion of the operator $U(g)_{01}^{|g|}$ creates an electric charge of the $G$ symmetry localized at the end of the interval, which is a nontrivial point operator at the boundary.

-\item In (2+1)D with 0-form symmetry $G=\ZZ_N\times\ZZ_N$, the invariant is classified by $T=\ZZ_N\times\ZZ_N$.
-The classification is generated by a pair of invariants $Z_4(a),Z_4(b)$ shown in Eq.~\eqref{eq: (2+1)D loop fusion statistics}, with $a,b$ the generators of $\ZZ_N\times\ZZ_N$.
-Though not manifest from their form, it turns out that either of the invariants $Z_4(a),Z_4(b)$ becomes an obstruction to the following $\ZZ_N\times\ZZ_N$ fusion algebra of symmetry operators:
+\item In $(2+1)$D with 0-form symmetry $G=\ZZ_N\times\ZZ_N$, the invariant is classified by $T=\ZZ_N\times\ZZ_N$.
+The classification is generated by a pair of invariants $Z_4(a),Z_4(b)$ shown in Eq.~\eqref{eq: ABCD loop fusion process}, with $a,b$ the generators of $\ZZ_N\times\ZZ_N$.
+Although not manifest from their form, it turns out that either of the invariants $Z_4(a),Z_4(b)$ becomes an obstruction to the following $\ZZ_N\times\ZZ_N$ fusion algebra of symmetry operators:

 This obstruction can be explicitly demonstrated by the SNF algorithm.
-That is, let us add the equations of the phases $\theta(s,a)$ originating from three equations \eqref{eq:ZNZNfusionrule} to the rows of the phase relation matrix $M$, and denote the new matrix by $M'$.
-Then, the SNF algorithm on $M'$ classifies the invariants under these additional algebraic constraints.
-This invariant turns out to be trivial, meaning that the original invariants $Z_4(a),Z_4(b)$ must be trivial under the $\ZZ_N\times\ZZ_N$ fusion rule of $U(a),U(b)$.
-This shows that $Z_4(a),Z_4(b)$ obstructs the fusion rule \eqref{eq:ZNZNfusionrule}.
-Based on a similar discussion to (1+1)D case, it implies that either of the invariants $Z_4(a),Z_4(b)$ becomes an obstruction to realizing the $\ZZ_N\times\ZZ_N$ symmetry by an onsite operator. \end{itemize}
+Specifically, we add the equations of the phases $\theta(s,a)$ originating from the three equations in \eqref{eq:ZNZNfusionrule} to the rows of the phase relation matrix $M$, and denote the new matrix by $M'$.
+Running the SNF algorithm on $M'$ classifies the invariants under these additional algebraic constraints.
+This invariant turns out to be trivial, which means that the original invariants $Z_4(a),Z_4(b)$ must be trivial under the $\ZZ_N\times\ZZ_N$ fusion rule of $U(a),U(b)$.
+This shows that $Z_4(a),Z_4(b)$ obstruct the fusion rule \eqref{eq:ZNZNfusionrule}.
+By a discussion analogous to the $(1+1)$D case, this implies that either of the invariants $Z_4(a),Z_4(b)$ becomes an obstruction to realizing the $\ZZ_N\times\ZZ_N$ symmetry by onsite operators. \end{itemize}

 In the above examples, the generalized statistics define obstructions to a certain group theoretical identity of operators $U(s)$ under its fusion.
 It turns out that this is a symptom of the 't Hooft anomaly of the global symmetry $G$, defined as obstructions to gauging the symmetry.
 Roughly speaking, failure of the group identities such as Eq.~\eqref{eq:ZNZNfusionrule} is directly interpreted as the failure of the Gauss law constraints in the gauge theory, where each unitary $U(s)$ is identified as a product of Gauss law operators.
 This leads to the absence of a gauge invariant Hilbert space after an attempt to promoting the global symmetry to the gauge symmetry.
 Such a perspective of the generalized statistics as the anomalies will be discussed in details in the following sections.